Grow Waynesboro

 Connections Over Coffee: Grow Waynesboro

-If you stumble into Waynesboro’s Farmhaus Coffee on the first Thursday of the month looking for your caffeine fix, you’ll be greeted by busy chatter, laughter and the exchange of business cards in their upstairs event space.
+If you stumble into Waynesboro’s newly opened Happ Coffee Roasters on the first Thursday of the month looking for your caffeine fix, you’ll be greeted by busy chatter, laughter, and the exchange of business cards in their newly opened space.

-As a small local business themselves, Aaron and Bethany Mallory provide space for local entrepreneurs and those who want to become one one day to mix and mingle at the beginning of each month.
-“We opened November of 2016 with the goal of providing a place for our neighbors to gather, connect, and experience community through the lens of coffee,” the couple explains.
-From entrepreneurs to service providers, small business bankers and attorneys to city council members and community leaders – you’ll meet a great variety of stakeholders from Waynesboro’s entrepreneurial ecosystem.
+As owners of a small local business themselves, Aaron and Bethany Mallory provide space for local entrepreneurs and those who aspire to become one to mix and mingle at the beginning of each month.
+“We opened Farmhaus Coffee Co. in November of 2016 with the goal of providing a place for our neighbors to gather, connect, and experience community through the lens of coffee,” the couple explains.
+In August of 2023, they relocated to a larger space in the historic Virginia Metalcrafters building where they also roast their own beans under their new name, Happ Coffee Roasters.
+From entrepreneurs to service providers, small business bankers and attorneys to city council members and community leaders – you’ll meet a great variety of stakeholders from Waynesboro’s entrepreneurial ecosystem at the monthly Coffee Chat.

-The event itself is hosted by the City of Waynesboro that is investing in their outreach efforts and support for local entrepreneurs by providing access to resources, events and community.
-What started out as a coffee meetup with four participants in September 2022 grew into a 25+ people networking event for entrepreneurs and small business owners over the span of four months.
+The event itself is hosted by the City of Waynesboro which is focused on investing in their outreach efforts and support for local entrepreneurs by providing access to resources, events, and community.
+What started out as a coffee meetup with four participants in September 2022 has grown into a 25+ people networking event for entrepreneurs and small business owners and is now a staple event for Waynesboro.

-Behind this idea of the monthly coffee chat is the small business specialist Jay Messenger.
-Jay was hired in April 2022 to support early-stage entrepreneurs in Waynesboro in starting and growing their businesses, “Outside of our monthly Coffee Chat, I provide technical assistance to entrepreneurs to start or grow their business in the city.
-After initial consultations, I’m often able to offer small grant awards through a group of local service providers that specialize in services such as legal guidance, accounting, marketing, licensing requirements, website strategy and business development.
-I also hold a quarterly classroom event called “Start Up” business workshop to help entrepreneurs understand the requirements of starting a business in the city of Waynesboro and state of Virginia.
-Waynesboro is one of five cities under the Shenandoah Valley Community Navigator program through the U.S. Small Business Administration – our goal is to provide more support to historically underserved entrepreneurs.”
+The idea of the monthly Coffee Chat is to support early-stage entrepreneurs in Waynesboro.
+Grow Waynesboro also provides technical assistance such as licensing requirements, website strategy, and business development to entrepreneurs who are interested in starting or growing their business in the city.
+The program is often able to offer small grant awards through a group of local service providers that specialize in services like legal guidance, accounting, and marketing.
+Waynesboro is one of five cities under the Shenandoah Valley Community Navigator program through the U.S. Small Business Administration with the goal of providing more support to historically underserved entrepreneurs.

-At the end of 2022, Grow Waynesboro was awarded a Community Business Launch grant to help vacant storefronts in historic downtown Waynesboro.
+At the end of 2022, Grow Waynesboro was awarded a Community Business Launch Grant to help future small business owners fill vacant storefronts in historic downtown Waynesboro.
 During the first half of 2023, dozens of entrepreneurs received business training and technical assistance in preparation for Pitch Night which was held on April 17, 2023.
+At Pitch Night, eight budding entrepreneurs competed for a total of $53,000 in start-up grants, and the four grant recipients will have their new businesses open by the end of 2023.

-Grow Waynesboro’s Coffee Chat takes place every first Thursday of the month from 7.30 to 9.30 a.m. at Farmhaus Coffee in Waynesboro.
-The event will soon move to Happ Coffee Roasters, Farmhaus’s sister company, to accommodate the growth of the event.
+Grow Waynesboro’s Coffee Chat takes place every first Thursday of the month from 7.30 to 9.30 a.m. at Happ Coffee Roasters in Waynesboro.